rolsen/ljswitchboard-project_manager/README.md

 # Project Set-Up/Getting Started

--1.
-Install Project Building Dependencies
+1. Install Project Building Dependencies
-  Set-up Node, git, and (other things?) on your computer.
+ Set-up Node, git, and some other things on your computer.
 LJ-ers, check out the QMS-xxx~new computer for details.
 Others, feel free to email us and we can make a public document.
 The first few following steps are windows only.
   1. (windows) Install windows-build-tools using npm.
 After installing node.js open a new Powershell window as an admin user (windows key, type powershell, right click, run as admin) and then run the following command:
   ```bash
   > npm install -g windows-build-tools